School Year

 * A webpage is not sufficient as the sole method of dissemination.

 The SIP is shared with SAC for input and updates are provided quarterly.
 It is also posted on the school’s website and a copy is kept in the main office for stakeholders to access and review when requested.
 Staff members, School Advisory Council (SAC) members, and school leaders all contributed to the writing of the plan.
-Throughout the year, updates on the progress of the school's goals will be shared during the monthly SAC meetings, staff meetings, and in the quarterly newsletters for parents and the community.
-The SIP will also be shared on the schools website: https://www.collierschools.com/domain/60
+Throughout the year, updates on the progress of the school's goals will be shared during the monthly SAC meetings and staff meetings.
+The SIP will also be shared on the school's website: https: //voe.collierschools.com/

 2.